-Peter H. Gleick is co-founder and president of the Pacific Institute for Studies in Development, Environment, and Security in Oakland, California.
+Peter H. Gleick is co-founder and president emeritus of the Pacific Institute for Studies in Development, Environment, and Security in Oakland, California.
 His research and writing address the critical connections between water and human health, the hydrologic impacts of climate change, sustainable water use, privatization and globalization, and international conflicts over water resources.

 Peter received a B.S. from Yale University and an M.S. and Ph.D. from the University of California, Berkeley.
-He serves on the boards of numerous journals and organizations, and is the author of many scientific papers and seven books, including the biennial water report, The World’s Water, and Bottled and Sold: The Story Behind Our Obsession with Bottled Water.
+He serves on the boards of numerous journals and organizations, and is the author of many scientific papers and twelve books, including the biennial water report, The World’s Water, and Bottled and Sold: The Story Behind Our Obsession with Bottled Water.

 Outside of Science: Peter is a birdwatcher, plays bluegrass mandolin, and enjoys spending time in the desert.